biona001/GhostKnockoffGWAS/docs/src/man/FAQ.md

 See the **Notes on computing Z-scores** section of [this blog post](https://huwenboshi.github.io/data%20management/2017/11/23/tips-for-formatting-gwas-summary-stats.html)

+## Is the result is trustworthy?

+Knockoff's FDR control requires that the correlation matrices used in the analysis approximates the LD structure for the original GWAS study.
+Their consistency is measured by the `mean_LD_shrinkage` parameter in the summary output.
+This value lies between 0 and 1.
+Values close to 0 indicates good performance.
+Larger values (e.g. >0.1) indicates deviation.
+Very larger values (e.g. >0.25) will cause the program to hault and users should download a different set of precomputed knockoff data instead.
+See equation 24 of [the SuSiE paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1010299) for details.

 ## Expected run time?

 On roughly 0.6 million Z-scores, our software completed a GhostKnockoff analysis in roughly 15 minutes on a single 2.3GHz CPU.
 If your analysis is taking much longer than this, please see Q&A on [software unexpectedly slow](https://biona001.github.io/GhostKnockoffGWAS/dev/man/FAQ/#Software-unexpectedly-slow?).

+## Memory requirement?

+Our software requires ~9.1GB of RAM on an Alzheimer's Diseases anslysis with ~0.6 million SNPs.

 ## Software unexpectedly slow?